edev/cs588-couchdb-ddocs-presentation/README.md

 ## GitHub Pages

-A static HTMl version of the presentation (**not** backed by CouchDB) is available at: [https://edev.github.io/cs588-couchdb-ddocs-presentation](https://edev.github.io/cs588-couchdb-ddocs-presentation)
+A static HTML version of the presentation (**not** backed by CouchDB) is available at: [https://edev.github.io/cs588-couchdb-ddocs-presentation](https://edev.github.io/cs588-couchdb-ddocs-presentation)